google/applied-machine-learning-intensive/v2/07_capstone/03_project_ideation/project_ideation.md

 * Brainstorming should be completely judgement free.
 * Crazy ideas are more than welcome!
 Even if it's infeasible that they'd get accomplished in the next few weeks, they may inspire other great and more realistic ideas.
 So write down EVERY idea.
 No matter how well-thought out it is.
 * Each idea gets its own post-it note.
 We want to ensure every idea gets its fair shake.
-* Let's have one conversation and share one idea at a time, so that people don't get spoken over or have their ideas minimized.
+* Let's have one conversation and share one idea at a time, so people don't get spoken over or have their ideas minimized.
 * Feel free to make your ideas visual, with a drawing instead of text.

-Can you think of any other norms we should all agree upon before diving in to the iniital phase?
+Can you think of any other norms we should all agree upon before diving into the initial phase?

 *Pass out markers and post-it notes.
 Set a timer for three minutes.*
 -->

 ---